BscherpingGitHub/Pewlett-Hackard-AnalysisBS/README.md

 - Based off our collection of data, we foresee 72,458 employees looking to retire.
 - The mentorship program has room to fill 1,549 of those positions.
 - This a big concern with having to fill the other 70,909 positions.
-- Immediate action must be taken on evaluation of each of these jobs for replacement or termination of certain positions.
+- Immediate action must be taken to evaluate each of these jobs for replacement or elimination of certain positions.
 This graph below breaks down each positions' count. <br/>

 ![InfoTables2](Pictures/InfoTables2.png)<br/>